Venue List

 EH1 1JQ

 342My days!
-Stramash live music bar Edinburgh – where to start… well, it’s massive.
+Stramash live music bar Edinburgh – where to start… well, it's massive.
 Massive stage, massive bands, massive sound, big, bouncing dancefloor filled with lovely big smiles.
-There’s excellent live music on every night of the week and free entry from 18:00 – 05:00 throughout the Fringe 2023.13
+There's excellent live music on every night of the week and free entry from 14:00 - 05:00 throughout the 2026 Fringe.37

 EH9 1PL

-26Set in the iconic former Veterinary College, Summerhall's programme is packed full of exciting and challenging theatre, dance, visual art and music from across the world and Scotland for people of all ages.
+26Set in the iconic former Veterinary College, Summerhall Arts' programme is packed full of exciting and challenging theatre, dance, visual art and music from across the world and Scotland.
 Delicious food and drink is served in The Royal Dick bar plus al fresco bars and street food in our vibrant and buzzing courtyard.
 There is a café open all day too.
-Full programme available at summerhall.co.uk.43920
+Full programme available at summerhallarts.co.uk.811949

 Teatro FisicoFruitmarket, 45 Market Street